theawesomecoder61/Switch8/README.md

 Beautiful switches that look like iOS 7 and iOS 8 switches.

-### Version 1.4
+### Version 2.0
-- added unchecked color (there is a bug found)
+- fixed the unchecked color glitch!
-- fixed several other bugs

 ## What do they look like?